-In a world faced with more teen suicide than ever before, we need to act, and not react to our children's needs.
-We need to stay alert as to what our children are being exposed to, as well as create an environment for them to thrive in.
+In a world faced with more teen suicide than ever before, we need to act and not react to our children’s needs.
+We need to stay alert as to what our children are being exposed to and create an environment for them to thrive in.

-Parents are becoming helpless when it comes to knowing what our children truly need.
+Parents are becoming helpless when it comes to knowing what their children truly need.
 But guess what?
 We are not helpless.
-It’s time we understand our influence on our children, and make sure we are doing everything we can to equip them to succeed mentally and emotionally.
+It’s time we understand our influence on our children and make sure we are doing everything we can to equip them to succeed mentally and emotionally.

 These are my personal opinions on matters of childrearing, but it doesn’t mean I’m always right!
 First and foremost, you should figure out what is best for you and your children.
 These are ideas based on what worked for our family.
 If you think your child has mental health issues, please seek professional help.

-7 tips to give your child what they need emotionally and mentally
+7 tips to give your child what they need to thrive emotionally and mentally

 Have a Healthy Marriage and a Healthy You